MarcosLottDito/redux/README.md

 the `login component` is where you write the code to log into an user profile, filling in your username, email, and any other information associated with an user.

-on the other hand, we have the `profile component`, which is where the user can view and edit its information once it'is already logged in.
+on the other hand, we have the `profile component`, which is where the user can view and edit their information once they're already logged in.

 so, the main idea here is that we want to access the same state (user information) in both of these components. however, we don't want to pass this information as props to them, as it could lead to a messy and disorganized codebase.